juanitogan/flame/doc/examples/timer/README.md

 # timer

-Flame game showcasing Timer class
+Example app using the Timer component.